pouyasalimi/pouyasalimi/README.md

 to diverse issues.
 Strong history of managing highly effective teams to execute complex projects. motivated to learn and develop himself in every aspect of the software world.

-Skills: LARAVEL / VUEJS / JS / HTML / CSS / PHP / Docker / Ngnix
+Skills: LARAVEL / VUEJS / JS / HTML / CSS / PHP / DOCKER / NGNIX

 - 💬 Ask me about PHP, Laravel, VueJs